Montgomeryshire: Geography

-The main towns are Machynlleth, Llanidloes, Montgomery, Newtown and Welshpool.
-The main industries are agriculture (mainly hill farming) and tourism, though there is also some forestry and light manufacturing.
-The population density is highest near the border with England and along the Severn valley.
-The county is closely linked to Shropshire, with many essential services for Montgomeryshire residents being located in the more densely populated town of Shrewsbury, such as acute health services at the Royal Shrewsbury Hospital.
+The main towns were Machynlleth, Llanidloes, Montgomery, Newtown and Welshpool.
+The main industries were agriculture (mainly hill farming) and tourism, though there was also some forestry and light manufacturing.
+The population density was highest near the border with England and along the Severn valley.
+The county was closely linked to Shropshire, with many essential services for Montgomeryshire residents being located in the more densely populated town of Shrewsbury, such as acute health services at the Royal Shrewsbury Hospital.

-The county flower of Montgomeryshire is Spergula arvensis (also called "corn spurrey").
+The county flower of Montgomeryshire remains the Spergula arvensis (also called "corn spurrey").
 The shire forms a vice-county for wildlife recording.

 Transport

-Montgomeryshire is crossed from East to West by the Cambrian Line, a mainline passenger railway which runs between Shrewsbury and Aberystwyth as well as Pwllheli with stations at Welshpool, Newtown, Caersws and Machynlleth.
-As of 2018 services are provided by Transport for Wales.
+The area that was Montgomeryshire is crossed from East to West by the Cambrian Line, a mainline passenger railway between Shrewsbury and Aberystwyth as well as Pwllheli with stations at Welshpool, Newtown, Caersws and Machynlleth.

 The Welshpool and Llanfair Light Railway links Welshpool to Llanfair Caereinion.